 Suddenly, you start to remember everything about your ex- how you met, how good the times were and how a silly fight ended it all.

-As Pavlov’s dogs showed, anchoring works not only in recalling past memories but also carrying out past activities that were linked to the current event.
+As Pavlov’s dogs showed, anchoring works not only in recalling past memories but also in carrying out past activities that were linked to the current event.
 All our habits follow the same basic anchoring mechanism.

-Creating and breaking anchors
+Anchoring techniques: Creating and breaking anchors

 Now that you know how it all works, it’s time to fiddle with it.
 You can create and remove anchors at will because now you are consciously aware of the process that has long been occurring behind the veils.